Chrome is making it easier to add passwords manually

 3. You may not want to import passwords from other browsers or Password Managers to avoid junk and duplicates.

-How to manually add a Password in the Chrome browser
+How to manually add Password in Chrome browser

 1. Open Chrome browser